Commentary on Exodus 5 -- The tense story of Moses and the Pharaoh in Exodus 5:

 "Let my people go," was the impassioned plea of Moses before Pharaoh.
-But not only did the hardened monarch reject Moses' request, he accused the Hebrews of being lazy and of giving religious motives in an attempt to evade their responsibilities.
+However, not only did the hardened monarch reject Moses' request, he also accused the Hebrews of being lazy and of giving religious motives to evade their responsibilities.

-They began to blame him for their problems, wondering how he could possibly be following the leadership of the Lord.
-Was God really working in a situation where matters got continually worse?
+They began to blame him for their problems, wondering how Moses could be following the leadership of the Lord.
+How could the God of Abraham be at work in a situation where matters worsened rather than getting better?

 When Moses could not convince his own people, he began to doubt if he would ever convince Pharaoh to let them go.
 However, even under pressure from both sides, Moses didn't walk away from what he believed to be the will of the Lord.

 He took his doubts to the Lord in prayer.
 Instead of taking the situation into his own hands, he sought divine guidance for each step.
 Because he remained God's man under pressure, he was successful in carrying out the master plan.